txoof/epd_display/README.md

     - Waveshare recommends clearing pannels to a blank state prior to long-term storage

 ### Daemon Setup
-PaperPi is designed to run
+PaperPi is designed to run as an unattended daemon process that starts at system boot.

 1. [Download the tarball](https://github.com/txoof/epd_display/raw/master/paperpi_latest.tgz)
     - `$ wget https://github.com/txoof/epd_display/raw/master/paperpi_latest.tgz`
 2. Decompress the archive: `tar xvzf paperpi.tgz`
-2. Install PaperPi as a service, run the install script: `$ sudo ./install.sh`
+3. Install PaperPi as a service, run the install script: `$ sudo ./install.sh`
     - This will:
         * add the necessary service users and groups
         * add a configuration file to `/etc/defaults/paperpi.ini`
         * install PaperPi as a systemd service
-2. Edit `/etc/defaults/paperpi.ini` to configure a `display_type` and enable any plugins
+4. Edit `/etc/defaults/paperpi.ini` to configure a `display_type` and enable any plugins
     - `$ sudo nano /etc/defaults/paperpi.ini`
     - At minimum you must specify the `display_type`
     - See the list of [supported screens](#supportedScreens) for more information
-3. Start PaperPi: `$ sudo systemctl restart paperpi-daemon.service`
+5. Start PaperPi: `$ sudo systemctl restart paperpi`
     - PaperPi will now start and restart at boot as a systemd service
     - PaperPi may fail to display the splash screen after boot -- see the [Known Issues](#knownIssues) section for more details